Phu Cam Cathedral and Redeemer Church are two of the beautiful structures in Hue City, Vietnam, with a history of hundreds of years.

 Besides Phu Cam Cathedral, another church in Hue is equally famous for its scale and architectural beauty; that is the Redeemer Church.

-The forerunner of this building was a small chapel of the people following to Duc Me Hang Cuu Giup ( the Congregation of Our Lady of Perpetual Help) in Hue, founded in 1933.
+The forerunner of this building was a small chapel of the people following Duc Me Hang Cuu Giup ( the Congregation of Our Lady of Perpetual Help) in Hue, founded in 1933.

 The Redeemer Church is located on Nguyen Hue Street, Hue City.